-If you would like to be a contributor for Twin Cities Geek, please send an email to editor-in-chief Hal Bichel at admin [at] twincitiesgeek [dot] com and include the following:
+If you would like to be a contributor for Twin Cities Geek, please jointly email editor-in-chief Hal Bichel and senior editor Madeleine Vasaly by writing to [email protected] and include the following:

-- Which category or categories you would like to contribute to.
+- Which category you would like to contribute to

-- At least one writing sample (a blog post, article, or something similar—please no academic essays).
+- At least one writing sample (an article, blog post, or something similar—no academic essays, please)

-- A brief description or résumé of any editing experience, whether professional/paid or not (including whether you’ve worked with the Chicago Manual of Style or other style guides).
+- A brief description or résumé of your editing experience, whether or not it’s professional/paid, including whether you’ve worked with the Chicago Manual of Style or other style guides

 If you don’t hear back immediately, don’t worry!
 Sometimes we get busy and fall behind on emails.
 But we will answer you either way, even if it takes some time.
 Please don’t hesitate to poke us for a status update, either.